flodorner/Opinion-Formation/code/README.md

 code/figures $ python3 ../experiments_holme2006.py
 ```

-Files with prefix `script_` will run directly, while for `experiments_` or `exp_` you need to go to the end of the file and uncomment the experiment function you want, then run.
+Files with prefix `script_` will run directly, while for `exp_` you need to go to the end of the file and uncomment the experiment function you want, then run.

 ## Code structure
 The different models are defined as subclasses in `model.py`.
-Different experiments with different models and parameters are then defined in `script_` and `experiments_`, which directly include the visualizations.
+Different experiments with different models and parameters are then defined in `script_` and `exp_`, which directly include the visualizations.

 ## Reproducing figures from the report